 \section{Abstract}

-Large-scale graphs with billions of edges are ubiquitous in many industries, science, and engineering fields such as recommendation systems, social graph analysis, knowledge base, material science, and biology.
-Graph neural networks (GNN), an emerging class of machine learning models, are increasingly adopted to learn on these graphs due to their superior performance in various graph analytics tasks.
-Mini-batch training is commonly adopted to train on large graphs, and data parallelism is the standard approach to scale mini-batch training to multiple GPUs.
-In this paper, we argue that several fundamental performance bottlenecks of GNN training systems have to do with inherent limitations of the data parallel approach.
-We then propose split parallelism, a novel parallel mini-batch training paradigm.
-We implement split parallelism in a novel system called \name and show that it outperforms state-of-the-art systems such as DGL, Quiver, and PaGraph.
+Graph neural networks (GNNs), an emerging class of machine learning models for graphs, have gained popularity for their superior performance in various graph analytical tasks.
+Mini-batch training is commonly used to train GNNs on large graphs, and data parallelism is the standard approach to scale mini-batch training across multiple GPUs.
+Data parallel approaches contain redundant work as subgraphs sampled by different GPUs contain significant overlap.
+To address this issue, we introduce a hybrid parallel mini-batch training paradigm called \tname. \Tname avoids redundant work by splitting the sampling, loading, and training of each mini-batch across multiple GPUs. \Tname, however, introduces communication overheads that can be more than the savings from removing redundant work.
+We further present a lightweight partitioning algorithm that probabilistically minimizes these overheads.
+We implement \tname in \name and show that it outperforms state-of-the-art mini-batch training systems like DGL, Quiver, and $P^3$.